fusion809/arch-builder/README.md

 in order to get a **minimalist AL-VBM**.
 This command will probably take over an hour to complete its task and will require a good internet connection.
 By a *minimalist* AL-VBM, it is meant that only tools that come with a default Arch Linux installation along with a couple that were necessary to create the VM, are present on this AL-VBM.

+You can also use the `install-virtualbox.sh` script to install Arch Linux on a physical hard drive (non-virtual).
+To do this run;

+    wget http://bit.ly/1kcYOr1 -O- > install.sh
+    chmod +x install.sh
+    ./install.sh

 ## Untested scripts
 These scripts I have not actually run, because running these packer commands takes at least an hour to run.
 Whereas to get an otherwise minimalist AL-VBM with [`ps_mem`](https://github.com/pixelb/ps_mem/) ready to perform RAM testing run: